crux82/FEVER-it/README.md

 ## Adapters Llama3 finetuned on FEVER and FEVER-IT
 In the following section, you can find the models already finetuned with various modes.
-See detail in appendix of this page
+[See details](#prompts-in-italian)
 | LANGUAGE | DATASET | PROMPT |Document | Download |
 |:----:| :----:| :--------------: | :--: | :---------: |
 |ENG|FEVER| 0-shot | No | [🤗](https://huggingface.co/sag-uniroma2/llama3_adapter_ENG_pr1_add0__split0_ep1_lr0.0001_fever-eng) &nbsp;&nbsp; |